God and Messes (Judges 3:7-31)

 We read in verse 19 that Eglon dismisses all the guards.
 Why would he ask to be left alone with a member of the enemy?
 Probably because nobody thought a left-handed man could be a threat.
 Probably because they had searched everywhere they normally looked for weapons.

 You can almost sense the excitement.
 Eglon dismisses the guards, and with some effort given his size rises from his seat.
 Ehud approaches him and again says, "I have a message from God for you."
-He then takes his left hand, draws the dagger from his right thigh where they probably wouldn't have frisked him, and plunges his dagger into Elgon's body where it's swallowed up in all of the fat.
+He takes the dagger from his right thigh, using his left hand.
+He stabs Elgon's body with the dagger, which gets swallowed up in all the fat.
 Ehud escapes.
 The guards begin to wonder what's happened, but from the smell they guess that Ehud is relieving himself.
 They eventually can't wait any longer, and so they go in and find that Eglon had been killed.
-As a result, ten thousand Moabites are killed, Israel is delivered from its enemies, and they have peace for eighty years.
+Ten thousand Moabites are killed, Israel is saved from its enemies, and they enjoy eighty years of peace.

 The writer is making a number of statements.
 He's making fun of Eglon, the fattened calf.
 The king that God had strengthened, according to verse 12, becomes a pile of oozing excrement, a pile of smelly feces and a corpse.
 Ehud, the left-handed man from a right-handed tribe, is the last man that people would have expected to deliver Israel, but he does so with cunning treachery.